knownopear/project-3/README.md

 * No-harm-in-trying
 * Communication is key; talking is not communication
 ---
-## Front-End Project Learnings and Conclusion
-* Importance of proper planning with initial drafts to enable clearer understanding, development and execution to make the necessary revisions rather than unfocused, random changes.
-* Vital to involve team member and provide constant updates on status, issues encountered to avoid unnecessary rework.
-* Importance of time management to focus on the objectives and deliverables in a timely manner.
----
-## Acknowledgments
-### Image Sources:
+## Acknowledgments – Image Sources:
-* Christin Hume, Chris Knight, Christoffer Engström on Unsplash
+* Christin Hume, Chris Knight, Christoffer Engström on Unsplash,
 * Whitesession on Pixabay
-* WDI13 instructional team and classmates